microsoft/generative-ai-for-beginners/6-building-chat-applications/README.md

 - Possess the skills to customize chat applications for specific use-cases and understand how to fine-tune generative AI models for optimized performance and relevance.
 - Identify key metrics and considerations to effectively monitor and maintain the quality of AI-powered chat applications, ensuring they meet or exceed operational and ethical standards.

 ##  Integrating Generative AI into Chat Applications

+ What elevates a chat platform from simple text exchanges to dynamic conversations by integrating generative AI?
+We're talking about building something that isn't just functional but is also fast, scalable, and user-friendly.
+Elevating these applications through generative AI isn't merely about making them smarter; it's about optimizing their architecture, performance, and user interface to deliver an unparalleled user experience.
+This involves diving deep into various aspects, from the architectural foundations, API integrations, and user interface considerations.
+This section aims to offer you a comprehensive roadmap for navigating these complex integration landscapes, whether you're plugging them into existing systems or building them as stand-alone platforms.

+By the end of this section, you'll be equipped with the technical expertise needed to efficiently construct and incorporate chat applications, either as enhancements to existing systems or as stand-alone solutions.

 ### Chatbot or Chat application?